Introduction: Python Type Promotion

 Visual Guide: Python Type Promotion (Widening vs Narrowing)

-This visual explains Python Type Promotion by comparing widening (safe conversion) and narrowing (risky conversion) in a simple, easy-to-understand format.
+This visual explains Python type promotion by comparing widening (safe conversion) and narrowing (risky conversion) in a simple, easy-to-understand format.

 Use this comparison to clearly understand why Python allows widening automatically but avoids narrowing conversions.